 If you’re ready to take control of your finances, the time to refinance is now.

-*Assumes an existing rate of 6.95% and a ten-year term refinancing into a rate of 2.35% on a five-year term.
+.
 The terms of a refinance may differ from the terms of your current loan.
 For example, loans may not contain special features such as forbearance periods and income-based repayment plans available for student loans.
 Applicants should discuss loan terms and conditions with their banker and contact their legal and financial advisors for advice on deciding whether this is the right product for them.